ivycraft/Turkey-Dome-Recipes/recipes/simple-cranberry-sauce.md

 2. Use a zester (I prefer microplane but any will do) and scrape the citrus zest into the cranberries.
 If you're using a lemon or orange, use the whole fruit.
 If you're using a citron (Buddha's hand) then zest half of it.

+3. Add a splash - to ½ cup of cold water to the cranberries.

+4. Bring cranberries to a boil.
+Stirring occasionally, reduce to a simmer for 15 to 20 minutes or until most of the berries have burst and you have a thick jam.